chef/automate/components/docs-chef-io/content/automate/ha_verification_check.md

 ### Post-Deployment

 It's always better to know the critical scenarios of a deployment process before running it.
 But in case of a post deployment verification sometimes it can be beneficial as the deployment will help you to identify the proper state of the command.
-You will be able to identify the exact potential of the commands and fix it accordiny
+You will be able to identify the exact potential of the commands and fix it accordingly.

-1. pre-deployment

-- Know things early…potential points of failure, before deploying
-- Before deploying run these verifications checks using verify command, this will ensure that certain checks in the system will happen before the deployment is done.
-These checks will ensure that the failure of critical services of the end points of the system will be taken care of.
-The certificate check will ensure that the validation of the check has already happened before deployment.
-In case of back up config file, the end points of backup will be checks beflore the deployment.
-The failure will not happen.

-1. Running automate ha system

-- Once the systems is deployed, you will be able to idenoyt the state of the command.
-The you will be able to identify the potential of the command.
-- Some checks will not be performed

 ## Reports